mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 LLVM-MinGW produces smaller executables than Visual Studio and does not need to be installed.

-Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest `llvm-mingw-<version>-ucrt-*` file that matches your __development__ OS and architecture (not necessarily ARM).
+Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest `llvm-mingw-<version>-msvcrt-*` file that matches your __development__ OS and architecture (not necessarily ARM).

-Extract its contents to a folder, and follow the instructions above for LLVM-MinGW in the Windows or Linux section.
+Follow the instructions for LLVM-MinGW in the Windows or Linux section above.

+Add `-f Makefile-arm` after the `make` (or `mingw32-make`) command to build the ARM executables:

+	make -f Makefile-arm
+or

+	mingw32-make -f Makefile-arm